dockpack/base_postgres/README.md

 The first three vars you must set, the others are optional.

-    base_postgres_mip  # This is the ip address of the primary or master database base_postgres_user # This is your user
-    base_postgres_pass # This is your password
+    base_postgres_mip  # This is the ip address of the primary or master database vault_postgres_user  # This is your user stored in vault file vault_postgres_pass  # This is your password stored in vault file

     base_postgres_net  # 192.168.20.0/24 This is the subnet granted access
 	base_postgres_role # If you want 2 hosts then one is master, the other slave base_postgres_sip  # The ip address of the slave when you use 2 databases